luke-h1/luke-h1/README.md

 ## Hey, I'm Luke 👋

-- 🌱 Currently working in Sheffield, England as a Software Engineer
+- 🌱 Currently working in the UK as a Software Developer
 - 💬 Ask me about Typescript, React, Next.js, Node, GraphQL & testing
 - ✨ How to reach me
   - [Twitter](https://twitter.com/LukeH_1999)
   - [Linkedin](https://www.linkedin.com/in/lukehowsam)